At least 18 mln U.S. viewers tuned in for Comey testimony about Trump

-June 9 At least 18 million people watched former FBI director James Comey's dramatic testimony on Thursday about his dealings with President Donald Trump, according to preliminary ratings information from TV networks.
+June 9 (Reuters) - At least 18 million people watched former FBI director James Comey's dramatic testimony on Thursday about his dealings with President Donald Trump, according to preliminary ratings information from TV networks.

 U.S. broadcast networks interrupted regular programming to air live coverage of Comey's more than two hours of remarks before the Senate Intelligence Committee.